Billy Butcher: Diabolical (2022–present)

 In The Boys Presents: Diabolical episode "I'm Your Pusher", set in the same continuity as The Boys comic book series, Butcher (voiced by Jason Isaacs) confronts OD, a drug dealer who deals directly to Vought supes, and blackmails him into giving tainting the Great Wide Wonder's drugs, causing him to crash into Ironcast during a promotional campaign, killing them both.
 Laughing in the aftermath, Butcher tells OD about the pair's crimes, before walking away with Wee Hughie.
 He tells Hughie that he plans to make him OD's handler and ask if he even enjoyed what happened.
 All Hughie can state was "define enjoy".

 Short films

 Butcher (2020)

 The short film Butcher, set between the first and second seasons, follows Butcher on the run after being framed for Stillwell's murder.
 After seeking help from his old friend Jock, Butcher beats him to death after Jock calls the police on him.

 Mr. Butcher (2022)

 The short film Mr. Butcher follows Butcher visiting an elementary school as a guest speaker, teaching children to be wary of Supes, of the many ways they can be killed by them, and encouraging fear and hatred of them in place of admiration.

+Video game

+In 2026, Gary Furlong portrayed Billy Butcher in the video game The Boys: Trigger Warning.

 Powers and abilities

-Billy Butcher is a physically fit former British special forces operative later employed by the CIA, possessing no superpowers or extraordinary abilities, unless injected with a shot of the enhancement drug Compound V. Each dosage applied to Billy and other members of The Boys is worth 19 billion dollars, allowing Butcher superhuman levels of strength and durability, allowing him to casually injure and kill regular humans as well as "Supe" superhumans.
-Despite this strength, in the comic books Butcher is most commonly equipped with a crowbar.

-In the television series, Butcher, along with the other members of the Boys (apart from Annie / Starlight and Kimiko), is not injected with Compound V and thus does not have superhuman abilities.
-In season 3, Butcher acquires V24, an unstable variant of Compound V that grants superpowers for twenty-four hours.
-When injected with V24, Butcher is granted superhuman strength, speed, durability, and stamina, along with gold-colored heat vision.
-This comes at a cost, giving Butcher several tumors which slowly drain his health.
-In season 4, it is revealed Butcher had injected himself with Compound V to cure his illness, only for it to further accelerate.
-Throughout the season, Butcher wrestles with his degrading mental faculties through hallucinations, with clues that his Compound V experiments had an unintended, violent, and powerful side effect.
-In the season finale, after Butcher gives into his darker desires for violence, his tumors reveal themselves to be powered by Compound V, allowing Butcher to extend them out of his body in dark tendrils of flesh, strong enough to rip Supes in half.